wrefgtzweve/SpaceEngineersDLCUnlocker/README.md

 # FAQ
 ### Can you unlock all the DLC skins too?
 - From as far as i can see no, those are managed through steam inventory and thus cannot be done.

+### Can you add the latest dlc blocks?
+- Yes! let me know in the issues tab and i'll gladly do so.

 # Credits